Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Decsion tree and ensemble methods.md

 **Optimization and Boosting**

-How to combine `ADMM` as an operator splitting methods for numerical optimization and `Boosting` such as gradient boosting/extreme gradient boosting?
+What is the alternative of gradient descent  in order to combine `ADMM` as an operator splitting methods for numerical optimization and `Boosting` such as gradient boosting/extreme gradient boosting?
 Can we do leaves splitting and optimization in the same stage?

 The core transfer is how to change the original optimization to one linearly constrained  convex optimization  so that it adjusts to ADMM: